Seattle-Computing-Resourcing/scr-learning/learning/py/variables.md

 a =
 ```

-Then the variable *a* will hold whatever value is placed after the equal sign.
+Then the variable ``a`` will hold whatever value is placed after the equal sign.

 ### Accessing

 To access a variable, just type its name.

-You will see many examples of this in next lessons.
+You will see many examples of this in later lessons.

 ## Datatypes